sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/devkit_offline_use.md

-# Using the DevKit Offline
+# Using the Developer Kit Offline
-If you need to use the devkit in situations where public internet access is unavailable, you can download the required files for building the devkit for offline use.
+If you need to use the developer kit in situations where public internet access is unavailable, you can download the required files for building the developer kit for offline use.

 ## Downloading the Docker image to a file
 The Docker image contains all the required toolchain for building seL4 and seL4 applications, usually the command `docker pull` is used to download an image into your Docker desktop application, however this won’t be possible on a computer without internet access.
 The following steps detail how the Docker image can be downloaded and saved to a file which can then be transferred to a machine without internet access: